MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: MixedNUTS -- Nonlinearly Mixed Classifier

 \subsection{Efficient Algorithm for Optimizing \texorpdfstring{$s$}{s}, \texorpdfstring{$p$}{p}, \texorpdfstring{$c$}{c}, and \texorpdfstring{$\alpha$}{a}}

-With the nonlinear transformation parameterization in place, the functional-space optimization problem \cref{eq:T_opt_2} reduces to the following algebraic optimization formulation:

-Exactly solving \cref{eq:spca_opt} involves evaluating $\mstar_{\hspc} (x)$ for every $x$ in the support of $\gX_{ca}$, which is intractable since the support is a continuous set and $\gX_{ca}$ and $\gX_{ic}$ implicitly depend on the optimization variables $s$, $p$, and $c$.
-To this end, we approximate $\gX_{ic}$ and $\gX_{ca}$ with a small set of data.
-Consider the subset of clean examples in this set incorrectly classified by $\hln (\cdot)$, denoted as $\tilde{\gX}_{ic}$, and the subset of attacked examples correctly classified by $\hln (\cdot)$, denoted as $\tilde{\gX}_{ca}$.
-Using them as surrogates to $\gX_{ic}$ and $\gX_{ca}$ decouples the probability measures from the optimization variables.
+With the nonlinear transformation parameterization in place, the functional-space optimization problem \cref{eq:T_opt_2} reduces to the following algebraic optimization formulation: Exactly solving \cref{eq:spca_opt} involves evaluating $\mstar_{\hspc} (x)$ for every $x$ in the support of the distribution of correctly predicted adversarial examples $\Xca$.
+This is intractable because the support is a continuous set and the distributions $\Xic$ and $\Xca$ implicitly depend on the optimization variables $s$, $p$, and $c$.
+To this end, we approximate $\Xic$ and $\Xca$ with a small set of data.
+Consider the subset of clean examples incorrectly classified by $\hln (\cdot)$, denoted as $\tXic$, and the subset of attacked examples correctly classified by $\hln (\cdot)$, denoted as $\tXca$.
+Because we use $\hln (\cdot)$ instead of $\hspc (\cdot)$ to obtain $\tXic$ and $\tXca$, using them as surrogates to $\Xic$ and $\Xca$ decouples the probability measures from the optimization variables.

-Despite optimizing $s$, $p$, $c$, and $\alpha$ on a small set of data, overfitting is unlikely since there are only four parameters, and thus a small number of images should suffice. \cref{sec:run_time} analyzes the effect of the data subset size on optimization quality and confirms the absence of overfitting.
+Despite optimizing $s$, $p$, $c$, and $\alpha$ on a small set of data, overfitting is unlikely since there are only four parameters, and thus a small number of images should suffice. \cref{sec:opt_data_size} analyzes the effect of the data subset size on optimization quality and confirms the absence of overfitting.